 Installing new rims is an easy way to make your vehicle stand out from the rest.
 But, the purchasing process can sometimes be a bit daunting.
-Two of the most commonly unknown aspects when buying a new set of wheels are the offset and backspace measurements.
+Two of the most commonly unknown aspects when buying a brand-new set of wheels are the offset and backspace measurements.
 And, as luck would always have it, they’re the two most important measurements when selecting wheels that will actually fit your ride.

 Here, we explain what offset and backspace actually mean, as well as what to look for when measuring.